jrdata/rabbitmq-website/docs/oauth2.md

 There is an [example](./oauth2-examples-multiresource) that demonstrate multiple OAuth 2 resources.
 :::

-### Multiple OAuth Providers {#multiple-oauth-providers}
+### Multiple OAuth 2.0 providers {#multiple-oauth-providers}

-It only makes sense to set multiple OAuth Providers if there are [multiple resources configured](#multiple-resource-servers).
+It only makes sense to set multiple OAuth 2.0 providers if there are [multiple resources configured](#multiple-resource-servers).

-This is the configuration used in the previous section but modified to use multiple OAuth providers:
+This is the configuration used in the previous section but modified to use multiple OAuth 2.0 providers:

 ```ini
 auth_oauth2.scope_prefix = rabbitmq.